 Unfortunately, the interview process is stacked in the favor of the candidate.
-When you ask a question, you set the stage for the candidate to provide you with the best possible picture of himself.
+When you ask a question, the candidate provides you with the best possible picture of himself.
 It’s not that the candidate is misleading and dishonest in those answers, but his sole purpose is to convince you to hire him.
-To counter this, sales leaders need a way to stack the hiring deck in their favor.
+To counter this, sales leaders need a way to uncover the truth about their sales candidate.

-Personality style and experience are not enough to make an informed hiring decision
+1. Personality test results are not sufficient to make an informed hiring decision

-Most sales managers make a choice between candidates based on two factors — personality and experience.
-While they do give a reflection of someone’s past, these two areas are the least likely indicators of a salesperson’s capacity to perform in the future.
+Most sales managers make a choice between candidates based on two factors — personality style and previous sales experience.
+Regarding the first, personality tests do not provide enough clarity about a salesperson’s capacity to perform.
 Just because someone is direct, assertive and relational doesn’t necessarily mean he will be a “self-starter” or handle rejection well.
-A salesperson’s behavior style only tells you how he will sell.
+A salesperson’s behavior style only tells you how he will sell – not why he sells or if he will sell.
 Sales candidates know you’re looking for someone who is a go-getter, confident and friendly.
-They will maximize those behavior characteristics during the interview because nobody hires people who are lethargic, insecure and distant.
+They will accentuate those behavior characteristics during the interview because nobody hires people who are lethargic, insecure and distant.

 The second component most interviewers look for is whether or not a candidate has a proven track record in sales.
 Many interview questions revolve around previous work history.
 “Who were your biggest clients?”
 “How did you win the #1 Salesperson Award three years in a row?”
 “How long have you been in sales?”
 These questions can give some relevant information, but what they really tell you is whether or not a person can sell.
 From the candidate’s standpoint, these questions provide an excellent platform to tell you all the wonderful things he or she has done in the past—which will always come out sounding pretty impressive.

 So, the candidate across your desk is a high-energy, relational sales veteran.
 There’s not much about him you don’t like.
 It seems like he’s got everything you’re in the market for.
-Despite your strong feelings in favor of hiring, you want to be sure, so you run a “personality” assessment on him.
+Despite your strong feelings in favor of hiring, you want to be sure, so you run a personality test on him.
 It validates your thoughts.
-The personality assessment tells you he is aggressive, people-oriented and charming.
+The personality test tells you he is aggressive, people-oriented and charming.
 It’s a match if you ever saw one, so you hire him.

 Then the unexpected happens — in nine months are you forced to let this same person go.
 Was the assessment wrong?
 Probably not.
 There are over 1000 assessment tools on the market today, and most of them accurately measure what they are designed to measure.
-The problem has is more one of depth than accuracy.
+The problem is more about depth than accuracy.
 Personality assessments simply do not go deep enough to answer the pertinent questions.
-Assessing someone’s behavior style will never give definitive answers to the questions “Will this candidate sell?” and “Why does this candidate sell?”
+Assessing someone’s personality style will never give sufficient answers to the questions “Will this candidate sell?” and “Why does this candidate sell?”

 Decision-making capacity examines a salesperson’s ability to determine the best course of action that results in outcomes that meet your expectations.
 A sales candidate that has a great “Type A” personality may not be a good decision-maker.
 He may not be able to handle rejection, which can lead to prospecting reluctance.
 He may not have self-starting capacity, which means the sales manager will be constantly pushing him to make calls.
 Decision-making capacity actually overrides personality style, so even the most energetic, outgoing salesperson can be an underperformer if his decision-making capacity is limited.